Generate videos using images

 Create videos using images and text prompts in a few simple steps.

-Powered by Adobe Firefly and commercially safe, Generate video (beta) allows you to craft brand-new video clips.
+Powered by Adobe Firefly and commercially safe, Generate Video allows you to craft brand-new video clips.
 By using a mix of prompts and keyframe images, you can animate still shots and illustrations, transforming them into captivating video clips.

-1. On the Adobe Firefly website, select Image to video.
+1. On the Adobe Firefly webpage, select Image to video.

-2. On the Generate video page, under the Frame option, upload an image for the first keyframe.
+2. On the Generate video page, under the Frame option, upload an image from your device or Adobe cloud storage for the first keyframe.

 Note: